Medical expert of the article

 - alcohol, smoking;

-- deep or prolonged stressful situations, psycho-emotional stress;
+- deep or prolonged stressful situations, psycho-emotional tension;

 - unfavorable ecology.

 Hypoplasia of the uterus rarely reveals itself with any symptoms, so patients often do not even suspect that they have such a deviation.
-Clinically, the problem does not manifest itself if the organ is slightly reduced, or such a decrease is due to physiology - that is, the individual characteristics of a woman.
-So, a small uterus is typical for miniature, short and thin girls, which is the norm for them.
-[6]
+The problem does not manifest itself clinically if the organ is slightly reduced, or such a reduction is due to physiology - that is, the individual characteristics of the woman.
+Thus, a small uterus is typical for miniature, short and thin girls, which is the norm for them. [ 6 ]

-Pathological uterine hypoplasia may be accompanied by the following symptoms:
+Pathological hypoplasia of the uterus may be accompanied by the following symptoms:

 - severe pain in the lower abdomen that occurs with the onset of menstrual bleeding;

-- regular, severe, prolonged pain in the head, concomitant nausea, a significant deterioration in well-being at the beginning of the monthly cycle;
+- regular, severe, prolonged headaches, accompanying nausea, significant deterioration in well-being at the beginning of the menstrual cycle;

 - late onset of menstruation (after 15-16 years);

-Already at the initial examination, you can pay attention to some deficiency in physical development.
-Women with uterine hypoplasia are more often thin, short, with slight pubic and axillary hair, a narrow pelvis, small mammary glands.
-During a gynecological examination, other signs may also be noted:
+Already during the initial examination, one can notice some deficit in physical development.
+Women with uterine hypoplasia are often thin, short, with insignificant pubic and axillary hair, narrow pelvis, and small-sized mammary glands.
+During the gynecological examination, other signs may be noted:

 - shortened and narrowed vagina;